DrewThomasson/sound-monitor/README.md

 # Sound Monitor - Noise Pollution Documentation Tool

-I hate loud cars so I made an app to log them.
+I hate loud cars so I made an application LOG WHEN THEY ARE TOO LOUD.

 ### Professional Statatment: